jeremyhodges/jeremyhodges/README.md

 ### Email

-First, I believe heavily in [Inbox Zero](https://www.youtube.com/watch?v=z9UjeTMb3Yk).
+First, I believe strongly in [Inbox Zero](https://www.youtube.com/watch?v=z9UjeTMb3Yk).
 Early in my career I worked at a webhosting company where a very small team supported several thousand clients.
 We lived in our email nearly all day every day and an organized email system I believe is as critical to the modern technology team as an organized filing system is to a CPA.

 Email I believe should be used for more long-form and formal communication.
 Unlike my early days, now there are much better forms of communication for items that require a quick response.
 I will typically respond to email within 24-hours, if nothing else to let you know I have it and provide an update when you can expect a detailed response.
 If you don't get a response from me within that time, don't hesitate to follow-up.
 I rarely completely miss an email, but it has been known to happen.